 - New Zealand Certificate in Regulatory Compliance with strands in Audit, Inspection, Investigation and Operations - Level 5

 - New Zealand Diploma in Regulatory Compliance Investigations - Level 6

 Level 3 is a core knowledge certificate relevant to a broad audience including regulatory practitioners, policy advisors and support staff.
 The qualifications at level 4 and above are primarily for practitioners.
 Please note the level 4 (Operational Knowledge) qualification is a prerequisite for level 4 (Operational Practice).

 These qualifications are designed to improve capability and recognise the expertise that already exists.
 Through the promotion of a common language and common approaches, the framework will encourage professionalisation, greater cooperation, and higher service standards across the sector.

-For further information on the qualifications, enrolment and assessment, please see these FAQs.
+For further information on the qualifications, enrolment and assessment, please see these Frequently Asked Questions.

 G-REG is partnering with the Skills Organisation to develop and deliver the qualifications.
 As the state sector industry training organisation (ITO), the Skills Organisation is accredited by NZQA to facilitate and support workplace education.
-More information on G-REG and the qualifications is available on the Skills website.
+More resources on G-REG and the qualifications are available on the Skills website.

-To follow up on enrolments in these qualifications, please download the initial enquiry form to your computer where you will be able to complete it electronically.
-When complete, save it and email it to: firstname.lastname@example.org
+To follow up on enrolments in these qualifications, please download the initial enquiry form to your computer where you will be able to complete it electronically online.
+When complete, save it and email it to: email@example.com

 If you're interested in completing these qualifications, or participating in their development, please contact the SOLGM representative on the G-REG Secretariat: firstname.lastname@example.org